ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

    checks and fixes').
 Details on this second method are given at the :ref:`end of this chapter <inputdata_native_datasets>`.

+A collection of readily CMORized OBS and OBS6 datasets can be accessed directly on CEDA/JASMIN and DKRZ.
+At CEDA/JASMIN OBS and OBS6 data is stored in the `esmeval` Group Workspace (GWS), and to be granted read (and execute) permissions to the GWS, one must apply at https://accounts.jasmin.ac.uk/services/group_workspaces/esmeval/ ; after permission has been granted, the user is encouraged to use the data locally, and not move it elsewhere, to minimize both data transfers and stale disk usage; to note that Tier 3 data is subject to data protection restrictions; for further inquiries, the GWS is adminstered by [Valeriu Predoi](mailto:valeriu.predoi@ncas.ac.uk).

 Using a CMORizer script
 -----------------------